Check out these scenic, relaxing walks around St. Augustine.

 Mission Nombre de Dios

-The Mission Nombre de Dios grounds are believed to be the landing site of Menendez, where Christianity first came to America.
+The Mission Nombre de Dios grounds are believed to be thelanding site of Menendez, where Christianity first came to America.
 The site carries much historical and spiritual wealth for those seeking it, but even for those not, the beauty of the site brings a feeling of peace and serenity.
 Many comment on the charm of this gilded patch of nature close to the city.
 Ancient trees curl over the water's edge, providing comforting shade.
 The wetlands extend out, touching the horizon.
 The Great Cross, golden and majestic, towers over the skyline.
-In the wooded area, you'll find a candle-lit chapel covered in vines.
-It pays tribute to Our Lady of La Leche, who was revered by Catholic natives as an intercessory icon of fertility.
-Cement walkways weave through an old cemetery - ground that is considered sacred.
+In the wooded area, you'll find a candle-lit chapel covered in vines, that pays tribute to Our Lady of La Leche, who was revered by Catholic natives as an intercessory icon of fertility.
+Cement walkways weave through an old cemetery ground that is considered sacred.
 Despite this, death is not the overpowering feeling of this picturesque trail, but rather, the beauty of life.

 Walking the Mission grounds is free, but donations are appreciated and are used to maintain the grounds.

 Walking around downtown St. Augustine, you'll find our 'sky-scrapers' are church domes and historical spires.
 Our city noise is the sound of horse hoofs and trolley bells.
 Fast food means getting home-cooked baked goods from a local counter.
 We don't have potted-plants, but a city built around plants, and St. George Street is where the hustle, bustle, and beauty of downtown converge.
 Crossing over Cathedral Place and King Street, you'll see the town square with its towering oaks.
-Further into the shopping district towards Hypolita, you'll see palm trees shading businesses, and strip malls filled with a multitude of shops selling clothing, wines, cigars, house wares, books and souvenirs.
+Further, into the shopping district towards Hypolita, you'll see palm trees shading businesses, and tiny malls filled with a multitude of tiny shops selling clothing, wines, cigars, housewares, books, and souvenirs.
 The energy of St. George Street, the sights, all make for an invigorating walk.
 If you want to enjoy the street without the crowds, consider strolling St. George Street at sunrise.
 A walk around downtown St. Augustine is the way a walk around town should be - easy to navigate, underwhelmed by the city buildings, and pleasing to the eye.

 Walking St. George Street is free, so long as you find parking.
+The cover photo is a detail of the Governor's House and Museum, found along St. George Street as one meanders the Historic District.

 Walking around Aviles Street is free, so long as you find parking.